 Pamela Walters, current President of the Tyler Rotary Club and owner of The Pamela Walters Group issued a one-to-one challenge grant for CAMPV to the Rotary Club of Tyler, Texas.

-When the Club raises $2,500, a match of $2,500 from The Pamela Walters Group will be given making a total minimum gift of $5,000 to CAMPV.
+If the Club could raise $2,500, a match of $2,500 from The Pamela Walters Group would be given making a total minimum gift of $5,000 to CAMPV.

 “I am so proud of my Club’s efforts to surpass our challenge of $2,500 because CAMPV’S mission is dear to my heart and I am so pleased that we were able to give these funs in support of the Veterans of East Texas,” Pamela said.
 Michael Chicowicz, Director of CAMPV states “these funds will go directly in support of several program directives that are currently underway and are in need of additional funding.”
 He also indicated that plans are being developed for a comprehensive capital campaign to be launched in the extremely near future.